haleykwok/Website_Hugo_Academic/content/authors/admin/_index.md

     url: https://www.polyu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: Haley Kwok interested in the areas of Machine Learning, HCI/HRI, and Software Engineering.
+bio: I am interested in the areas of Machine Learning, HCI/HRI, and Software Engineering.
 She has a deep passion for learning and remaining open to new ideas, always seeking to broaden her horizons and expand her skills through interdisciplinary learning.

 # Interests to show in About widget
 interests: